YunoHost/doc/support.md

 ---

 * However, if you want to write specificaly to the Yunohost team, do not hesitate to send us an email.
-Please note that **we do not provide any support by mail**.
+Please note that **we do not provide any support by email**.

     **[yunohost@yunohost.org](mailto:yunohost@yunohost.org)**